 This is one of the few unplanned out-of-the-city weekend trips I had.
 Unplanned, because most of the time I am meticulous searching where to stay, where or what to eat and what to enjoy in new places.
 Well, now it doesn’t matter as long as I’m with my best travel buddy.
 I just entered a few keywords on google a couple of hours before we left the city.

-We hopped on the bus at Cebu South Bus Terminal around 7am and read e-books and listened to some feel-good music while on the road to Samboan.
+Around 7 in the morning, we hopped on the bus at Cebu South Bus Terminal.
+Read e-books and listened to some feel-good music while on the road to Samboan.
 We chose Samboan because I heard that there is a coral garden with many clownfishes very near the shore.

-I had been to different parts of the country, but I haven’t seen this part of our province.
+I had been to different parts of the country, but I haven’t seen this part of Cebu our province yet.

-We arrived almost noon in the poblacion (town proper) and from there, we took a tricycle ride to a beachfront villa.
+Almost noon, we arrived in the poblacion (town proper) and from there, we took a tricycle ride to a beachfront villa.
 Unfortunately, nobody else was staying there.
 It was off-season.
-We called the owner, his phone number I got from reading online, but he said that he no longer manages the property because he’s now separated and his ex-wife is the one actively overseeing it now.
+We called the owner, his phone number I got from reading online, but told us that he no longer manages the property because he’s now separated and his ex-wife is the one actively overseeing it.
 He gave a contact number of the caretaker, but we couldn’t reach him either.

 For dinner, the cottage caretaker bought food from the market.
 She cooked us sinugbang isda (grilled fish), utan bisaya (local mixed vegetable soup) and dried fish.
 The utan bisaya was healthy and satisfying.
-But I did throw up because I was not able to tolerate the pungent dried fish.
+But I did throw up because I was not able to tolerate the pungent dried fish called Labtingaw.
 I like eating pinikas na buwad, dried fish that’s thinly-sliced in half, but this one was different.
+This type of buwad is dried in the sun shorter than the usual.
 I just couldn’t handle it.
 I’m a supertaster which means I experience flavors with greater intensity than average.
-Benjie finds it good tasting and he said that it was dried in the sun shorter than the usual.
-It is called Labtingaw.

 The next day, we had an early morning swim and then packed our bags so we can explore the rest of Southern Cebu.
 We went to the poblacion and from there we hired a tricycle driver to reach Aguinid Falls.